Britannia Quay, Roath Basin, Cardiff

 Hot Work Permission, Diving Permits and Diving Permission

-Hot work permission, diving permits and diving permission, as appropriate, must be obtained in writing from the Dock and Harbour Master before hot work or diving activities commence.
+Hot work permission, diving permits and diving permission, as appropriate, must be obtained in writing from the Cardiff LPS office before hot work or diving activities commence.

 ACTION IN THE EVENT OF AN EMERGENCY